Petra-Johansson/userstories/README.md

 ---

 # US 008, Emoticon
-For using emoticons can use : and then write the emoticon fron of that. :happy
+For using emoticons can use : and then write the emoticon fron of that. :happy  :smiley